 In all the recorded examples I play a “lead in” or “four for nothing” introduction as if I were in Mark Morris’s class.
 In proper Russian ballet it is common practice to simply arpeggiate tonic and dominant before the combination starts.
 Other teachers might simply count it off.
-In the end, at least a basic level of mutual understanding between instructor and musician is a crucial part of making the class enjoyable for all.
+In the end, at least a basic mutual understanding between instructor and musician is a crucial part of making the class enjoyable for all.

 Anton Rubinstein’s flashy arrangement is the most common form of this piece, but it might be a bit thick for casual performance.
 There’s no reason not to thin it out on the fly.

 Another familiar Beethoven dance is the little Ecossaise in G. This is in 8 bar phrases, perfect, but perhaps it could use some improvised amplification in the bass to help the dancers attempt to defy gravity.